mesaguy/ansible-prometheus/docs/script_exporter_adhocteam.md

     prometheus_script_exporter_adhocteam_extra_opts: []

-The version of script_exporter to install.
-The source version defines the version as specified in version control:
+The version of script_exporter_adhocteam to install.
+The default version can be found in the [script_exporter_adhocteam variables file](../vars/software/script_exporter_adhocteam.yml) and can be used to override the default version:

-    prometheus_script_exporter_adhocteam_version: "1.0.2"
+    prometheus_script_exporter_adhocteam_version: "1.0.0"

-    prometheus_script_exporter_adhocteam_src_version: "v1.0.2"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_script_exporter_adhocteam_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9172: